-Interstate 464 is a mostly six lane north-south urban connector linking Interstate 64 and Virginia 168 in Chesapeake with Interstate 264 and the Downtown Tunnel at Berkley in Norfolk.
-Interstate 464 connects directly to the Virginia 168 Chesapeake Expressway, which comprises a limited access facility southward to the North Carolina State Line for travelers headed to the Outer Banks.
+Interstate 464 is a mostly six lane urban connector linking I-64, U.S. 17 and SR 168 in Chesapeake with I-264 and the tolled Downtown Tunnel at Berkley in Norfolk.
+I-464 links directly with SR 168 and the Chesapeake Expressway, a limited access toll road southward to the North Carolina State line and the Outer Banks.

-The northernmost portion of Interstate 464 was opened to northbound traffic as part of the Berkley interchange project along Interstate 264 in Norfolk.
-Work along I-264 doubled capacity at the adjacent Downtown Tunnel to the west while expanding the new interchange with I-464.
-A ceremony preceded the reopening of the 1952 tunnel, which was previously renovated for a year, on December 20, 1988.2
+The northernmost portion of Interstate 464 was opened to northbound traffic as part of the Berkley interchange project along I-264 in Norfolk.
+Work along I-264 doubled capacity at the adjacent Downtown Tunnel to the west while expanding the interchange with I-464.
+A ceremony preceded the reopening of the 1952 tunnel, which was renovated for a year, on December 20, 1988.2

 Tieing into the south end of Interstate 464 is the Oak Grove Connector, a limited access link between the Hampton Roads Beltway and the Great Bridge Bypass.
-Designated as Virginia 168, the $38-million Oak Grove Connector was opened northbound in May 1999 and southbound after a ribbon cutting ceremony held on July 22, 1999.
-Planned since the 1960s, construction on the connector commenced in August 1997.5
+Designated as State Route 168, the Oak Grove Connector opened northbound in May 1999 and southbound after a ribbon cutting ceremony held on July 22, 1999.
+Planned since the 1960s, $38-million in construction on the connector commenced in August 1997.5

-Further south, the 10.2-mile tolled Chesapeake Expressway extends the high speed route of VA 168 to North Carolina.
-Costing $116-million and built by the Public Private Transportation Act, construction on the limited access road broke ground on July 12, 1999.6 The expressway opened following a ceremony held on the morning of May 23, 2001.
+Further south, the 10.2-mile long Chesapeake Expressway extends the high speed route of SR 168 to North Carolina.
+Costing $116-million and built by the Public Private Transportation Act, construction on the toll road broke ground on July 12, 1999.6 The expressway opened following a ceremony held on the morning of May 23, 2001.